nuxeo/nuxeo-drive/docs/sentry.md

 - Current source-code line.
 - Source-code lines before and after the current line.
 - Whether the frame is classified as application code.
-- Local variable names and values.

 A plain `log.error()` or `log.critical()` call has no active exception payload.
 Because `attach_stacktrace=True`, its event instead includes the current thread and stack frames at the logging call.
 A `log.exception()` call made inside an exception handler includes the active exception and its traceback.

-Local-variable collection is enabled by the SDK default `include_local_variables=True`.
-Local variables are the highest-risk part of this payload: depending on the failing code, they can contain local file paths, server URLs, document or account metadata, request data, access tokens, credentials, or fragments of file content.
-Absolute paths can also reveal the operating-system account name.
-Nuxeo Drive does not apply additional redaction to these values before sending the event.
+Local-variable collection is explicitly disabled with `include_local_variables=False`.
+Stack frames therefore do not include their `vars` mappings, reducing the risk of sending tokens, credentials, document metadata, request data, or file-content fragments that happened to be in scope when an error occurred.
+Paths and other sensitive values can still appear in exception messages, log messages, command-line arguments, or breadcrumbs.

 ### Runtime and operating-system context